The Churnet Valley Railway doesn't run entirely on steam.

 33102 spent most of its working life in the south of England.
 While based in Eastleigh, on the south coast, it acquired the name "Sophie", after a character in the Australian soap "Home & Away".
 It came to the C.V.R. in 1993, where it was restored, and it is now a C.V.R. resident.

 From www.33021.co.uk: "33021 was one of the first batch of Birmingham Railway Carriage & Wagon (BRCW) built Type 3s ordered in late 1957 and built in the Smethwick area of Birmingham."
-In July 2011, it was given the name 'Captain Charles'.
-It is currently out of service for repairs to the cabs, including removal of a fibreglass skin that was applied as part of a BR "life extension" project.
-As is typical of this type of "repair", the fibreglass trapped moisture behind it, causing corrosion of the underlying metal.
+In July 2011, it was given the name 'Captain Charles' but, after being withdrawn at the end of 2015 for repairs to the cabs, it was repainted in BR Post Office red and renamed 'Eastleigh'.

 DMU 50455/50517 is a former C.V.R. resident, restored and maintained by the Birmingham Railcar Workgroup which used to be based at the railway.